Srinagar, Uttarakhand: Geography

-Demographics

-As per the 2011 census, Srinagar had a population of 20,115.
-Males constituted 52% of the population and females 48%.
-Srinagar is the largest city in the Garhwal hills.

 Geology

 Srinagar city mainly rests over the Quaternary fluvial terraces of boulders and sand deposited by Alaknanda river.
 The hard rock under these boulder-sand terraces is the Proterozoic phyllite called Pauri Phyllite.
 This highly fractured Pauri Phyllite of Chandpur Formation (Jaunsar Group) is separated from the quartzite and limestone of Rudraprayag Formation by the North Almora Thrust (NAT), sometimes also called Srinagar Thrust.